 If you live in another state and you received your citation in Carson City you are required by the Court to take a Nevada certified traffic school.
 You must contact the Court prior to paying your citation if you want to attend traffic school and avoid demerits being reported to the Department of Motor Vehicles in the state where you reside.

-For additional Traffic School information in Adobe Acrobat please click here.
+For additional Traffic School information please click here.

 *Please note Commercial License holders are not eligible to participate in the Carson City Justice Court traffic school program.
 You may contact your local Department of Motor Vehicles for information regarding their traffic school program information.